KaiFabi/LittleShakespeare/README.md

 num_classes = char_size # one-hot encoded charakter
 ````

 The line `num_units = [64, 64]` defines the network's architecture.
-The number of elements in this list define the networks depth.
+The number of elements in this list define the networks depth or how many RNN-cells are to be connected in series.
 The numbers itself define the cell's hidden layer size.

 Here are some results: